Bryan Meehan: Fresh & Wild

 Meehan developed the idea of bringing organic stores to the UK after seeing the Whole Foods Organic Supermarket concept while living in Boston and studying at Harvard Business School and Trinity College in Dublin.
 Meehan came back to London in 1998 and set up organic Fresh & Wild stores with Hass Hassan (founder of Alfalfas/Wild Oats in US).

 Meehan and Hass built the Fresh & Wild chain to seven stores, the largest chain of natural and organic food supermarkets in the UK.
 Widely popular with high-income earning Londoners, the stores amassed over 40,000 shoppers a week.
 In 2004, they sold the business to US-based Whole Foods Market.

 Nude Skincare

 Meehan launched 'Nude Skincare' in 2007.
-Using his experience with organic food, Meehan spent two years learning about skincare, building a careful understanding of ingredients and clinical testing.
+Using his experience with organic food, Meehan spent two years learning about skincare in order to build a comprehensive understanding of ingredients and clinical testing.

-Good friend Ali Hewson is the inspiration, investor and 'muse' of the brand and supermodels Christy Turlington and Helena Christensen are keen devotees.
+His friend Ali Hewson is the inspiration, investor and 'muse' of the brand and supermodels Christy Turlington and Helena Christensen are also supporters.